HyperspaceAlmanac/dynamic-comics/README.md

-# Welcome to Dynamic Comics!
+# Welcome to Dynamic Paintbrush!
-This is a full stack platform for interactive comics to be shared and enjoyed.

 This is my Capstone project at DevCodeCamp.

+This is a full stack platform for interactive graphic novels platform for artists to make and share interactive graphic novels.
+This is a asp.net backend with react.js front end, and has features such as profile page, reviews, comments, and donations button using Stripes API.

+The artist can upload images, and then put them together into interactive graphic novels in the workstation.

+The workstation lets the artists add panels, and then specify actions that should take place at certain times.

+The data is then saved to database, and readers can enjoy these.

 # Unsplash Images Used:

 City Landscape: